 - To expand the market in which Upstate Medical University is able to provide care.
 Close the gap between expert medical care and location

-- To maximize utilization of telemedicine services in partnering hospitals
+- To maximize the utilization of telemedicine services in partnering hospitals

 - To assist community hospitals in achieving primary stroke center designation

-Via teleconferencing equipment, Upstate’s Board certified Stroke physicians have instant access to the Emergency Department’s of partnering regional hospitals.
-Using interactive computer videoconferencing via a secure internet network, the Upstate Neurologist and the patient, family and healthcare provider at the outlying hospital hear and see each other in real time.
-In addition to the telemedicine technology, which allows the patient to see the consulting Neurologist, the entire team of Upstate specialists are able to view CT scan images.
-This advanced technology enables physicians at Upstate to become virtual “on-site” consultants for outlying hospitals who do not have neurologists on staff.
-Participating hospitals include: Claxton-Hepburn Medical Center, Canton-Potsdam Hospital, Carthage Area Hospital, Cortland Regional Medical Center, Gouverneur Hospital, Lewis County General Hospital, River Hospital, and Samaritan Medical Center.
+Via teleconferencing equipment, Upstate’s Board-certified Stroke physicians have instant access to the Emergency Department of partnering regional hospitals.
+Using interactive computer video conferencing via a secure internet network, the Upstate Neurologist and the patient, family, and healthcare provider at the outlying hospital hear and see each other in real-time.
+In addition to the telemedicine technology, which allows the patient to see the consulting Neurologist, the entire team of Upstate specialists is able to view CT scan images.
+This advanced technology enables physicians at Upstate to become virtual “on-site” consultants for outlying hospitals that do not have neurologists on staff.
+Please see the map of participating hospitals here.

 - Provide immediate access to stroke care experts